nostrumbiodiscovery/pele_platform/docs/_sources/installation/index.rst.txt

     export SCHRODINGER=/path/to/schoringer/20XX/

     conda install rdkit (if you want to have the possibility to build constraints by SMILES)

+    Licenses must be in /path/to/PELE-1.X/licenses/.
+Other non-default paths can be specifed via input.yaml flag with the filed license: /path/to/licenses/folder/

 Last stable release from source code